terrence2/openfa/README.md

 [[_TOC_]]

-## Installing
+## Installing OpenFA

-1) Install one of the following games:
+1) Install any of the following games:
    * USNF
    * US Marine Fighters (e.g. USNF with the Marine Fighters expansion)
    * ATF: Advanced Tactical Fighters